JosephYostos/Compliance-workshop/02-build-demo/assignment.md

 slug: build-demo
 id: rizqnv6xzyxg
 type: challenge
-title: Build demo application
+title: Build Hipstershop demo application
-teaser: Deploy Hipstershop microservices-based application
+teaser: Build microservices-based application and see it in Calico Cloud
 notes:
 - type: text
   contents: In this challange we will build a web-based e-commerce app where users